 Lachlan Macquarie in Context

 Into this context entered Lachlan Macquarie.
 He became the fifth governor of New South Wales, serving between 1809-1821.
 Arriving some 21 years after the establishment of British-Australia, Macquarie was tasked with developing the colony and ensuring a swift and sustained return to good discipline and order.
-Indeed, it was not just the convicts that needed strong discipline.
+Indeed, it was not just the convicts that needed correction.
 The New South Wales Corps themselves had rebelled in 1808.
-Against this turbulent backdrop, Macquarie commenced his role as the Governor, some six months sailing from Britain.
+Against this turbulent backdrop, Macquarie commenced his role as the Governor, some six months after setting sail from Britain.

 What three things should we know?

 1) Macquarie built.
-He took the reigns of British-Australia in 1810; this was turbulent and testing period in the nation’s history.
-By the time Macquarie had relinquished his post in 1821, the colony was significantly more stable and prosperous than when he had arrived.
+He took the reins of British-Australia in 1810; this was a turbulent and testing period in the nation’s history.
+By the time that Macquarie had relinquished his post in 1821, the colony was significantly more stable and prosperous than when he had arrived.
 The elaborate building works in Sydney were a testament to his grandiose vision for the colony.
 Moreover, the footprint of Macquarie can still be seen in Australia’s earliest towns.
-He assiduously nurtured the development of the five ‘Macquarie Towns’, known as Castlereagh, Pitt Town, Richmond, Wilberforce and Windsor, which laid the platform for early and future urban development in Australia.
-In addition, these towns were built towards the ‘Blue Mountains’, where sheep farming - one of the staples of Australia’s future economy - could take root.
-This contributed to the increased level of self-sufficiency in terms of food production, reducing Australia’s dependency on imports.
-By end of Macquarie’s time ‘down under’, there were nearly 300,000 sheep in Australia, which served the white-settlers’ pockets and bellies well.
-However, this had a devastating impact of the aboriginal population, who found that the sheep devoured the land on which the native kangaroo lived and pushed them into increasing conflict land-hungry farmers.
+He assiduously nurtured the development of the five ‘Macquarie Towns’ - Castlereagh, Pitt Town, Richmond, Wilberforce and Windsor - which laid the platform for early and future urban development in Australia.
+These towns were built towards the ‘Blue Mountains’, where sheep farming - one of the primary staples of Australia’s future economy - could take root.
+This contributed to the increased level of self-sufficiency in terms of food production, reducing Australia’s dependence on foreign imports.
+By end of Macquarie’s time ‘down under’, there were nearly 300,000 sheep in Australia, which served the white-settlers’ pockets and their bellies well.
+However, this had a truly devastating impact on the aboriginal population, who found that the sheep devoured the land on which the native kangaroo lived and pushed them into increasing conflict with land-hungry colonial farmers.

 3) Macquarie was a Marmite figure.
 He certainly did not please everyone.
-Australia’s reformed criminals no doubt looked upon his generous land grants positively.
+Australia’s reformed criminals no doubt looked upon his munificent land grants positively.
 In addition, Macquarie’s contribution towards the planning and development of Australia’s early towns is undoubted.
-That these towns have stood the test of time constitutes his enduring legacy.
-To this end, Macquarie was admired by those who viewed his developmental endeavours as a necessary prerequisite in the process of transition from a dedicated penal colony to a fully functional colony.
+That these towns have stood the test of time constitutes Macquarie's enduring legacy.
+To this end, Macquarie was admired by those who viewed his developmental endeavours as a necessary prerequisite in the process of transition from a dedicated penal colony to a fully functional outpost of the British Empire.
 However, there were those in London who viewed Macquarie as financially wasteful, a misguided spendthrift and a colonial loose cannon, beyond the reproach or rebuke of his superiors in London.
-Moreover, there were those in Australia who viewed Macquarie as being overly lenient on the convicts themselves.
-His generous land grants were seen by some as a threat to the social status-quo and the entrenched privileges of the free settlers.
-Moreover, the indigenous aboriginal population continued to suffer while he was governor.
-Macquarie was not to everyone's taste.
+There were those in Australia who viewed Macquarie as being overly lenient on the convicts.
+His unswerving commitment to the provision of land grants was seen by some as a dangerous threat to the social status-quo and the entrenched privileges of Australia's 'free settlers'.
+Moreover, the indigenous aboriginal population continued to suffer significantly while Macquarie was governor as little of substance was done to reign in the settlers' lust for land or moderate the concept of terra nullius, which the British applied to Australia.
+Like Marmite, Macquarie was not to everyone's taste.